-ALL OF HOLLANDER'S CLAIMS FAIL BECAUSE HE DOES NOT ALLEGE ACTIONABLE DISCRIMINATION
+ALL OF PLAINTIFFS' CLAIMS FAIL BECAUSE THEY DO NOT ALLEGE ACTIONABLE DISCRIMINATION

-Α. First Amendment Principles of Academic Freedom Prohibit the Court from Deciding What Can, Cannot, and Must Be Taught at Columbia
+A. First Amendment Principles of Academic Freedom Prohibit the Court from Deciding What Can, Cannot, and Must Be Taught at Columbia

-Hollander does not allege that men are barred from women's studies courses or that the men who take those courses are treated differently than women.
-His claim that the teaching of women's studies discriminates against men is based, in its entirety, on the content of the courses - on his view that feminist scholarship spreads lies about the nature of men and women and their respective roles in society.
-As discussed in Point III(B), the allegation that the ideas presented in a university course are bad, or even pernicious, simply does not allege discrimination within the meaning of any of the statutes on which Hollander relies.
-In addition, and as a threshold matter, Hollander's suggestion that the Court should conduct a review of feminist scholarship to determine if it is good or bad, insightful or misguided, pro-equality or anti-male, and then make a judgment whether Columbia faculty should be allowed to teach women's studies courses at all, whether they should be allowed to use some texts but not others, whether some professors' lectures are acceptable but others' are not, whether a new "male curriculum" must be developed and taught and what that male curriculum should contain, is profoundly repugnant to core values of academic freedom rooted in the First Amendment.
+Plaintiffs do not allege that men are barred from women's studies courses.
+Their claim that the teaching of women's studies discriminates against men is based on the content of the courses - on plaintiffs' view that feminist scholarship spreads lies about the nature of men and women and their respective roles in society.
+As discussed in Point III(B), the allegation that the ideas presented in a university course are bad, or even pernicious, simply does not allege discrimination within the meaning of any of the statutes on which plaintiffs rely.
+In addition, and as a threshold matter, plaintiffs' suggestion that the Court should conduct a review of feminist scholarship to determine if it is good or bad, insightful or misguided, pro-equality or anti-male, and then make a judgment whether Columbia faculty should be allowed to teach women's studies courses at all, whether they should be allowed to use some texts but not others, whether some professors' lectures are acceptable but others' are not, whether a new "male curriculum" must be developed and taught and what that male curriculum should contain, is profoundly repugnant to core values of academic freedom rooted in the First Amendment.